 “’Tis preferable to riding on a rump or squeezed between your mailed belly and your pommel with your knees poking my ribs.”

 He chuckled.
 “Aye, then.
-We will see to it on the morrow.”
+I shall see to it on the morrow.”

 “My lord, the priest awaits,” his man murmured.